informix/informix-dockerhub-readme/14.10.FC5/informix-developer-database.md

-# What is  IBM Informix Developer Edition ?
+# What is IBM Informix Developer Edition?

 __IBM Informix Developer Edition__ is free database software for application development and prototyping.
 IBM® Informix® is a secure embeddable database, optimized for OLTP, IoT and is forging new frontiers with its unique ability to seamlessly integrate SQL, NoSQL/JSON, time series and spatial data.
 Reliability, flexibility and ease of use lets you focus on building applications.